 Everyone knows your teenage years can be more trying than any other time in your life.
 The fluctuations in hormones, learning to maneuver an unfamiliar adult body, social awkwardness, and overwhelming peer pressure are nothing less than torturous.
 It’s during times like these that having the right group of friends can make or break you into the person you will become.
 There are few truths greater than the saying, “you are the company you keep…” Fortunately, I found myself in good company.
 The friends I surrounded myself with sought to be, and became, great people.
 Whatever challenges, insecurities, or doubts that kept them from making themselves better I witnessed them overcome and eradicate them.
 That group of friends just so happened to be all female–my girls.

 Honestly, friendship is genderless.
 Men and women can be friends–best friends even.
 I was your stereotypical troubled teen; angry with the world, and even angrier with myself for not “measuring up.”
 It was me against the world, and with hubris, I believed I stood a chance.
-Unsurprisingly, not only did I fall flat on my face; I fell on my face; through the floor, and plummeted towards Earth’s core–that proverbial “rock bottom” everyone eventually learns about.
+Unsurprisingly, not only did I fall flat on my face–I fell on my face; through the floor, and plummeted towards Earth’s core–that proverbial “rock bottom” everyone eventually learns about.
 In my light – less gloom, swaddled in despair and loneliness; there I suddenly found myself in the care of five amazing women.
+Since then, more amazing women have become apart of my life.
+Truthfully and sincerely, being their friend has been the greatest decision of my life.

 In return my girls gained a watchman.
 A male friend who knows a woman’s worth, ready to defend and lend a helping hand.
 I taught them “the game” and all its trade secrets ensuring no man would cheapen them, and they’d see themselves as I do–beautiful, not just for show.